 Necessary documents for the marriage

 - Petition of the marriage.
-To start an action, the groom and bride must file a petition of the marriage at the Municipality (Belediye), called as "Evlenme Beyannamesi" in Turkish.
+To start an action, the groom and bride must file a petition of the marriage in person at the Municipality (Belediye), called as "Evlenme Beyannamesi" in Turkish.

 - Health certificate, which has to be taken from a State medical institution in Turkey, named as "Saglik Ocagi" or "Devlet Hastanesi" in Turkish.
 Any report to be issued by private hospitals or clinics will not be accepted.

 - Six passport size recently taken photos belonging to bride and to groom.